NK Maribor in European football: Zlatko Zahovič era: 2008–2020

 In the 2011–12 season, Maribor managed to reach the group stages of the Europa League for the first time.
 As the Slovenian champions, they entered in the second qualifying round of the Champions League, where they defeated F91 Dudelange, winning both games with 5–1 on aggregate.
 Maribor were once again stopped in the third qualifying round, this time by Maccabi Haifa, losing 3–2 on aggregate.
 For the Europa League play-offs, they were drawn against Rangers.
 At Ljudski vrt, Rangers were leading 1–0 after the first half, with Agim Ibraimi equalising early in the second half.
 Etien Velikonja scored the winning goal in extra time to give Maribor a win before the trip to Glasgow for the second leg.
 In the second leg, Rangers had 10 attempts on target and 13 off target, in addition to 16 corners.
 Still, Maribor managed to take the lead in the 55th minute, when Dalibor Volaš scored.
 Fifteen minutes before the end, Rangers equalised, but Maribor managed to hold on and eliminated Rangers 3–2 on aggregate.
 In the Europa League group stage, Maribor were drawn against the runners-up of the 2010–11 edition Braga, the 2010–11 Football League Cup winners Birmingham City, and Club Brugge.
 They lost five out of six games, only managing to draw with Braga at home.
 In the next season, Maribor reached the play-offs of the Champions League for the first time since the 1999–2000 season, but were eliminated by Dinamo Zagreb, 3–1 on aggregate.
 Maribor qualified for the Europa League group stages as one of the losers in the Champions League play-offs.
 This time, they managed to get four points, beating Panathinaikos and drawing with Tottenham Hotspur, both at Ljudski vrt.
 They lost both games against Lazio.

 Maribor started their 2013–14 European campaign in the second qualifying round of the 2013–14 UEFA Champions League with a 2–0 aggregate victory over Birkirkara from Malta.
 In the third qualifying round, Maribor eliminated APOEL on away goals rule, securing their place in the play-off round for the second season in a row.
 However, Maribor once again lost in the play-off round and continued their European season in the group stages of the Europa League for the third time in a row.
 On 19 September 2013, the team played its first match in the group stage of the Europa League and were defeated by the Russian side Rubin Kazan.
 On 24 October 2013, Maribor defeated Zulte Waregem 3–1 in Belgium, securing their first ever away victory in the Europa League group stages.
-On 12 December 2013, Maribor defeated Wigan Athletic 2–1 and qualified for the Europa League Round of 32 for the first time, finishing in the second place with seven points out of six games.
+On 12 December 2013, Maribor defeated Wigan Athletic 2–1 and progressed beyond the group stage of a European competition for the first time, finishing second with seven points from six games.
 In the Round of 32, Maribor played in a two-legged tie against the Spanish side Sevilla (who later won the competition) and lost 3–2 on aggregate.